ionixftw/dev101/README.md

 * Somapura Mahavihar, at Paharpur ( in Naogaon district in Bangladesh), included in the 'Heritage of Man' of UNESCO, largest Buddhist monastery in the Indian subcontinent ( about 1000 feet square), is another monumental architechtural work of Dharmapala.

 * Devapala, the successor of Dharmapala, continued to pursue supremacy of northern India (specially Kanauj), which was later conquered by Gurjara Pratiharas.

+* Dharmapala and Devapala consolidated their empire in northern and western Bengal.

+# The Sena Dynasty

+* Towards the end of the 12th century A.D., Vijayasena founded the Sena empire.